Olympus E-M10 III vs Panasonic GX800

 It is notable that the E-M10 III has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-M10 III and the GX800 are recent models that are part of the current product line-up.
-The GX800 replaced the earlier Panasonic GF7, while the E-M10 III followed on from the Olympus E-M10 II.
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M10 III or the Panasonic GX800 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.